Welcome to HGU

 Phenomenological Architecture maps orientation, disorientation, embodiment, agency, attention, identity movement, and becoming: what a situation feels like from the inside, and what kind of person it asks someone to become.

 People learn themselves through mirrors: grades, dashboards, diagnoses, job titles, comments, family roles, group chats, public reactions, and AI responses.
-Some mirrors recognize.
-Some flatten.
-Some reward a narrow version of the person until that version starts to feel like the only one available.
+Some mirrors recognize while others flatten.
+Mirrors can also reward a narrow version of the person until that version starts to feel like the only one available.

 Reflective Systems traces feedback, misrecognition, status, value, risk, possibility, and identity as they move between people and the systems that keep telling them who they are.